jmotwani7/DeepSense_DL_Project/README.md

 # DeepSense_DL_Project
 Deep Learning Project

+# Training Command
+python train_model.py --config configs/config_alexnet.yaml
+Model and parameters defined in config file will be used for training pipeline.

 # Data pipeline
 Download Nyuv2 data from https://cs.nyu.edu/~silberman/datasets/nyu_depth_v2.html just the small labeled pairs of aligned RGB and depth images (1449).
 You will get a mat file.
 Run Nyuv2_utils.py in the main branch with specific directory.